Collège du Léman: History

 The school was founded in 1960 by M. Francis Clivaz in response to an influx of wealthy expatriates and foreigners to the cantons of Geneva and Vaud, who sought a bilingual education for their children.
 Francis Clivaz founded the school on the site of a former institute, on the right bank of Lake Geneva, in the town of Versoix.
 It received its first accreditation as a bilingual school from the European Council of International schools and from the Middle States Association of Colleges and Schools in 1978.
 In 1998 it received accreditation from the New England Association of Schools and Colleges.

 Collège du Léman was then sold to Meritas (education) in 2008 which is a group of for-profit schools headquartered in the United States.
 Afterwards it was then sold to Nord Anglia Education in 2015 which is also a for-profit corporation headquartered in London, UK.
 Mr. Thomas Schädler was the Director General of the school from 2015 until retirement in July 2019.
 Mrs Pauline Nord took over his role from August 2019.
+In August 2026, Dr. Emmanuel Bonin took over Mrs Pauline Nord's role after she departed to the Swiss International Scientific School in Dubai.